 Retirement.
 Because working forever probably isn't at the top of your to-do list.
 Here are some popular options:

 401(k): A retirement account you get from work.
-With a traditional 401(k), you won’t pay taxes until you cash out.
+With a traditional 401(k), you won't pay taxes until you cash out.
 Some bosses sweeten the deal by matching some of your contributions.
 401(k)s were created by Congress...so there are rules.
-You can contribute up to $19,500 in 2020.
-And since this money is supposed to be for retirement, withdrawing it too soon means you’ll pay a 10% penalty and income taxes.
+You can contribute up to $19,500 in 2021.
+(Plus up to another $6,500, if you're age 50 or older.
+Hint: this is called a catch-up contribution.)
+And since this money is supposed to be for retirement, withdrawing it too soon means you'll pay a 10% penalty and income taxes.

 403(b): A 401(k) for people who work at a public school, charity, nonprofit, or other tax-exempt orgs.
 Same contribution limits, tax rules, and penalties apply.

 IRA: Stands for Individual Retirement Account.
 Because HR is staying out of this one.
-You open your own account at a bank and contribute after-tax dollars — up to $6,000 in 2020.
+You open your own account at a bank and contribute after-tax dollars – up to $6,000 in 2021 ($7,000 total, if you're 50+).
 With a traditional IRA, your contributions may be fully or partially deductible depending on your income and tax status.
 Meaning you could owe less in taxes now.
-Then you’ll pay taxes in retirement when you withdraw the money.
-Withdraw too soon, and you’ll owe the 10% early-withdrawal penalty.
+Then you'll pay taxes in retirement when you withdraw the money.
+Withdraw too soon, and you'll owe the 10% early-withdrawal penalty.

 Roth IRA: Another flavor of IRA where you pay taxes upfront and can't deduct your contributions.
 This time, the money you withdraw in retirement is tax-free.
 Limits are the same as a traditional IRA...unless you make the big bucks.
 Another difference: you can withdraw Roth contributions whenever you want – penalty and tax-free.
 Key word: contributions.
 Any investment earnings have to stay put.
 (Psst...there are Roth versions of 401(k)s, too.)

 SEP IRA: As in, Simplified Employee Pension IRA.
 Better known as an IRA for people who are self-employed or small biz owners.
 You can open an account for yourself.
 Or yourself and your employees.
-2020 limits are $57,000.
+The contribution limit is 25% of the employee's pay or $58K for 2021, whichever is less.
 Withdraw early, and you pay a penalty.
 Have more Qs about how this one works?
 The IRS has answers.

 Part of being smart about your money is putting it in the right place.
 Let your goals be your guide, and choose an investment account with the benefits that can help you reach them.